project-taurus/taurus_pav/README.md

 ## Citation
 If you use this code in your research work and publications, please cite us:

-> B. Bally, Adrían Sánchez-Fernández, Vimal Vijayan and Tomás R. Rodríguez
+> B. Bally and Tomás R. Rodríguez
 > Symmetry-projected variational calculations with the numerical suite TAURUS
 > II.
-Configuration mixing of symmetry-projected Bogoliubov quasi-particle states
+Configuration mixing of symmetry-projected states
-> Journal to be added <!-- Eur.
-Phys.
-J. A 57, 69 (2021) -->
-> DOI of article to be added <!-- https://doi.org/10.1140/epja/s10050-021-00369-z -->
+> In preparation

 ## Additional informations